jinsh3ng/HDB_Price_Prediction/HDB_LLM_ML_Price_Prediction/README.md

 I also want to acknowledge that I used AI tools as part of my development process.
 However, the architecture, and implementation logic were driven by me.<table>

 ## System Architecture
+Apologies if anything is confusing, this is my first time drawing such a diagram.
 <img width="683" height="550" alt="SystemArchitecture" src="https://github.com/user-attachments/assets/40af03a9-de75-466c-af76-6f3e20a3fae4" />

 ---